curiosag/StackOverflowStrategies/README.md

   - **LEGIT** Garnishing.
 Add additional explanation and links to the post once it is out.
 Some text and links seems to impress people more than bare bone code.
 References in general, to scientific papers in particular and stuff like the Java language specification seem to impress (and may be helpful too).

   - **LEGIT** Choose your time.
-Occasionally you may find yourself in a swarm of lightning fast predators hunting for reputation.
+Occasionally you may find yourself in a swarm of lightning fast predators (FGITWs) hunting for reputation.
 You realize it when you see a pristine OP just 15 seconds old, place your answer 2 minutes later, just to find out that you're the 4th to do so.
-More often its just one - well - co-contributor.
+But more often its just one high speed - well - co-contributor.

   You can choose less crowded moments.
 Nobody's online every day.
 People have changing wake/sleep patterns, different time zones and sometimes real work to do also.
 After a while you know each of the quick co-inhabitants of the ecosystem intimately and can write another article about its behavior.
 You may find out that the SO interaction patterns that arise in other time zones than e.g. GMT+1 may more appeal to your preferences.

-  Occasionally the site is flooded for days with homework-, debug-my-code, do-my-job and similar questions by users who just did their first post (they won't make it far on that track).
+  Occasionally the site is congested for days on end with abysmal do-my-homework, debug-my-code, do-my-job and google-my-stuff questions by users who just did their first post.
+They won't make it far on that very track.
 Sometimes answering to them may not be appropriate at all, will likely yield no up-vote (up-vote?) or even down-votes.
 No approach for this found yet.
 Wait for holidays?
 By building rapport occasionally an answerable question will yield +15, hard earned +15 usually.

   - **LEGIT** Add at least a snippet of code whenever possible.
   <p style="background-color: #eff0f1; padding: 15px; font-size:110%; line-height:130%; border-radius: 5px"  >